Skinnay Ennis: Early years

 The son of Mr. and Mrs. E.C.
 Ennis, he was born Edgar Clyde Ennis Jr. in Salisbury, North Carolina, United States, and had a brother, James W. Ennis.
 He met Hal Kemp while attending the University of North Carolina - Chapel Hill.
 The two were members of Delta Sigma Phi fraternity there.

 Orchestras

 An obituary reported about Ennis and his orchestra, "His band had performed in every major dance palace in the nation."

 Ennis joined Kemp's orchestra as a drummer and vocalist in the late 1920s, playing with him through 1938, including one tour of Europe in 1930.

 In 1938, Ennis put together his own band, which became a popular ensemble in Hollywood films.
 "Got a Date With an Angel" was his theme song.
 During this time Gil Evans was one of his arrangers.

 Toward the end of the 1950s Ennis's career had faded, and he worked mostly in hotels in the Los Angeles area.

 Film

-Ennis appeared in the film College Swing. as well as in Blondie Meets The Boss in 1939.
+Ennis and his orchestra starred in the short 1941 film Once Upon a Summertime and the film College Swing. as well as in Blondie Meets The Boss in 1939.
 His first film appearance was in the short film, Eddie Peabody and his College Chums (1929).